stackupiss/pages/talk01.md

-## Build your REST APIs in minutes using loopback.io (a NodeJs Framework).
+## Build your RESTful APIs in minutes using loopback.io (a NodeJs Framework).

 This workshop is aimed at gaining hands-on experience in developing intelligent text analysis platforms (for instance chatbots).
 Wanted to see how to do the following in a faster way within minutes.
 Come to our tech talk.